NASCAR Euro Series – The Championships

 The EuroNASCAR OPEN (OPEN) championship is restricted for those with a Grade B or a Grade C rating.
 By no means this class is restricted to “Amateur” drivers as young drivers who aspired to build their racing career via the EuroNASCAR are welcomed to start their career here.

-Winning the OPEN championship meant that you’re ready to step up and battle against the best that Europe has to offer.
+Winning the OPEN championship showed that you’re ready to step up and battle against the best that Europe has to offer.

 There are also three Trophies contested within the EuroNASCAR OPEN championship.
 A driver is eligible to compete if they met the following entry requirements: